App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Creative Testing as a Data Proxy

-Creative is the primary performance lever in 2025.
+Creative is the main thing that moves CPI in 2025–2026.
 With narrowed targeting, your message, hook, and format drive 70%+ of variance in CPI and conversion rate.
 Treat creative testing as structured experimentation, not random iteration.

 The Hook Testing Framework: First 3 Seconds Win